Alcohol Can Disrupt Gene Expression

 Alcohol Alternatives on the Carnivore Diet

-You can drink the following beverages on the Carnivore diet:
+You can drink the following beverages instead of alcohol on the Carnivore Diet:

-- Club soda or sparkling water: Both are carbonated water.
+- Club Soda or Sparkling Water: Both are carbonated water.
 Club soda contains minerals (sodium bicarbonate or potassium bicarbonate) with no carbohydrates.
-Sparkling water is calorie-free, so it’s suitable for the Carnivore diet.
+Sparkling water is calorie-free.

-- Butter coffee or fatty latte: It’s one of the favorite drinks of Carnivores and contains only coffee and butter.
-It’s a good Carnivore-friendly drink as it has no carbohydrates or sugar, contains fat, and can boost energy.
+- Butter Coffee or Fatty Latte: It is one of the favorite drinks of Carnivores and contains only coffee and butter.
+It i a good Carnivore-friendly drink as it has no carbohydrates or sugar, contains fat, and can boost energy.

-- Plain tea: It’s black tea with no sugar, which has almost zero calories and helps hydration.
+- Plain Tea: It is black tea with no sugar, which has almost zero calories and helps with hydration.

 Learn More: Can You Eat Olives on a Carnivore Diet?
 Is It Healthy?